Pavel Zuna: Stream.cz

-On top of that in 2014 Zuna wrote a successful book Slavné dny, which he based on 52 episodes from the same named show.
+In 2014, Zuna wrote a successful book Slavné dny, which he based on 52 episodes from the same named show.
 In 2016, a sequel was published, bringing another 52 stories.

 MALL.TV

 In 2018, a major part of the Stream.cz team (including Zuna) left the platform and joined a new online television named MALL.TV.
 Zuna came with three brand new shows, while the newest one, Lives of Famous Ones, is being created in cooperation with other writers (Zuna himself serves as a co-author and executive producer).
 The shows produced under MALL.TV are: